tungol/archiveimap/Readme.md

 * offlineimap-config: the path to the offlineimap configuration file.
 Defaults to ~/.offlineimaprc
 * author: The author to use when making commits in git.
 Defaults to whatever git is configured to use by default.
 * quiet: True or False.
 Controls whether to output status to stdout as well as logging to git commit message.
 Defaults to False.

+See archiveimap -h for the command line options.